Blendify/blender-manual/blender_docs/manual/editors/text_editor.rst

 Script and Templates
 --------------------

 The most notable keystroke is :kbd:`Alt-P` which makes the content of the buffer being parsed by the internal Python interpreter built into Blender.
-Before going on it is worth noticing that Blender comes with a fully functional Python interpreter built in, and with a lots of Blender-specific modules, as described in the :doc:`/advanced/scripting/index` section.
+Before going on it is worth noticing that Blender comes with a fully functional Python interpreter built-in, and with a lots of Blender-specific modules, as described in the :doc:`/advanced/scripting/index` section.